tidy-finance/website/docs/10_introduction.md

 # Introduction to Tidy Finance

-The main aim of this chapter is to familiarize yourself with the `tidyverse`.
-We start by downloading and visualizing stock data before moving to a simple portfolio choice problem.
+The main aim of this chapter is to familiarize yourself with the tidyverse.
+We start by downloading and visualizing stock data from Yahoo!Finance.
+Then we move to a simple portfolio choice problem and construct the efficient frontier.
 These examples introduce you to our approach of *Tidy Finance*.

 ## Working with stock market data

 At the start of each session, we load the required packages.
 Throughout the entire book, we always use the `tidyverse` [@Wickham2019].
 In this chapter, we also load the convenient `tidyquant` package  [@tidyquant] to download price data.
-This package provides a convenient wrapper to various quantitative functions compatible with the 'tidyverse'.
+This package provides a convenient wrapper to various quantitative functions compatible with the `tidyverse`.

 You typically have to install a package once before you can load it.
 In case you have not done this yet, call `install.packages("tidyquant")`. \index{tidyquant}